Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: The Extended Least Action Principle

-The first assumption to make here is that there are vacuum fluctuations a quantum system will be constantly experiencing.
-It is not our intention here to investigate the origin, or establish a physical model, of such vacuum fluctuation.
+The first assumption to make here is that there are vacuum fluctuations that a quantum system will be constantly experiencing.
+It is not our intention here to investigate the origin, or establish a physical model, of such vacuum fluctuations.
 Instead, we make a minimal number of assumptions on the underlying physical model, only enough so that we can apply the variation principle based on the degree of observability.
 The advantage of this approach is to avoid keeping track of physical details that are irrelevant for predicting future measurement results.
 It also avoids the potential need of introducing hidden variables such as the osmotic velocity in stochastic mechanics.
 The vacuum fluctuation is assumed to be local.
-Therefore, for a composite system, the fluctuation of each subsystem is independent of each other.
+This means that for a composite system, the fluctuation of each subsystem is independent of each other.
+The vacuum fluctuation is also assumed to be completely random such that the mean of fluctuations is zero but the variance is non-zero.
 We state the assumption as following: \begin{displayquote} \emph{Assumption 1 -- A quantum system experiences vacuum fluctuations constantly.
 The fluctuations are local and completely random.} \end{displayquote}

 Now consider a particle with mass $m$ moving from position $A$ to $B$.
-The motion of the particle is a combination of two independent components, the classical trajectory due to external potential and the random vacuum fluctuations around any given position along the classical path.
+The motion of the particle is a combination of two independent components, the classical trajectory due to external potential, and the random vacuum fluctuations around any given position along the classical path.
 Due to the vacuum fluctuations, there is no definite trajectory.
 How to construct a principle based on information related metrics that can derive the laws of dynamics for this physical scenario?